cliffordwilliam/my_archive/_posts/2024-09-16-ak-transaction-payroll-insurance-component-change-npp-manual.md

 ### Select NPP BPJS

 > **Note to self:** It is NPP BPJS.
-Change all occurence of "change NPP" to "change NPP BPJS"?
+Change all occurence of "change NPP" to "change NPP BPJS"

 Select Master NPP BPJS